aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldindex/sequenceseparator/_index.md

 title: FieldIndex.SequenceSeparator
 linktitle: SequenceSeparator
 second_title: Aspose.Words for .NET API Reference
-description: FieldIndex property.
+description: FieldIndex SequenceSeparator property.
 Gets or sets the character sequence that is used to separate sequence numbers and page numbers in C#.
 type: docs
 weight: 160
 url: /net/aspose.words.fields/fieldindex/sequenceseparator/